TV Duty of Care

 • Further Zoom and phone evaluations where necessary.

-• Assess each participant by Zoom, or in person if required, at a venue of the production company’s choice.
+• Assess each participant or crew member by Zoom, or in person if required, at a venue of the production company’s choice.

 • Send confidential and detailed reports back to the production company on my findings, with summarised suggestions on how or whether to proceed.